 Sako, models TRG 22 and 42 are Finnish sniper rifles.
 These successors of TRG 21 and 42 were first introduced in 1999 and are still in production today.

 Model 22 is chambered in .260 Rem. and .308 Win. while Model 42 is chambered in .300 Win.
 Mag. and .338 Lapua Mag.
 Model 22's barrel length is 51 or 66 cm; model 42's barrel length is 69 cm.
 Barrels are free floating.
 Latest 42 models have double plungers for more effective cartridge ejection.
 Both models are extremely effective at very long range shooting and are perfect for competitions.
 They are equipped with a 16.5 mm dove-tail.
-For mounting purposes, there are also four mounting holes on the receiver, two at the front and two at the rear.
+For mounting purposes, there are also six mounting holes on the receiver, three at the front and three at the rear.
 Bolt has three locking lugs and a 60-degree opening angle.
 The ejection port is located on the right side of the rifle.
 Cartridges are ejected automatically when pulling the action.
-There are three locking lugs on the bolt.

 A: 22 mm